openpolitics/groupthink/README.md

  * `rake close`: closes any proposals that are over the maximum age
  * `rake update`: reloads data from github, counts votes, and performs time checks.

-Because `update` is run last, proposals will be marked as passed or dead, and only closed or merged on the next run of the rake task.
+Because `update` is run last, proposals will be marked as passed or dead, and closed or merged on the next run of the rake task.
 If run nightly, this gives 24 hours of grace before automatic actions are taken.

 ### Enable automatic deployment